PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 ## Tool: Departmental Ultra template

+!!!
+Accessibility "How using the template supports accessibility"

+    Departmental Ultra templates have been developed to apply the [VLE site design principles](../ultra/site-design-principles.md), many of which relate to meeting accessibility requirements.

+    The pre-built structure and key items gives consistency across sites, making it easier to navigate and locate specific content.
+This gives a better experience for all users, but can be crucial for users with accessibility needs, so they can spend limited time and energy on learning, rather than finding content.

 <div markdown class="grid">
 <div markdown>
-Departmental Ultra templates have been developed to apply the [VLE site design principles](../ultra/site-design-principles.md).
 Templates contain the following pre-built sections:

 - **Module information**: key module and departmental information
 - **Assessment**: to contain all assessment information